Tan y Graig - New June 2014 Conwy Valley Snowdonia

 The River Conwy is 1/2 a mile away for water sports, with an RSPB Reserve on the estuary for the tweeters among you.
 The National Trust's world-famous gardens at Bodnant are just across the river.
 The Groes Inn - Wales's oldest, awarded pub - is only up the road for a fine meal and drink.
 Conwy town - set within the magnificent Castle walls has many attractions and events, with some fine food shops.
 Conwy is readily accessible by car, bus or train from far away locations such as London, Birmingham, Manchester, or even from Ireland via the ferry at Holyhead and so is easy to get to.

-Stef and Mira, the owners of Tan y Graig, invite you to there new holiday home to explore the landscape, history and culture of this fascinating land..
+Stef and Mira, the owners of Tan y Graig, invite you to their new holiday home to explore the landscape, history and culture of this fascinating land.

 Please note (3G & BTfon internet available in region)